Best Destinations for Apple Picking

 Nothing says fall like a trip to an apple orchard.
 Luckily for Americans, there are apple orchards aplenty to visit across the country.

-Of course, apple picking is the name of the game here, which means you can spend as much or as little time harvesting apples to take home.
+Of course, apple picking is the name of the game here, as you spend the day harvesting apples to take home.
 For those less inclined to work, all 10 of these best destinations for apple picking offer a wide variety of other fall festivities.
 From hayrides to corn mazes to cider sipping, you'll find everything you need for that quintessential autumn day.

 Just don't forget your camera.